Muhomorik/csharp-named-pipe-sync/.junie/guidelines.md

 - Are domain entities free of event publishers and observables?
 If not, move event publication to application services.
 - Do orchestrating components mutate entities directly instead of going through application services?
 If so, refactor to route changes via services to ensure events are emitted consistently.
 - Do event aggregators only compose and forward streams without side effects, and are errors logged by logging the exception object?
+- Do DTOs, entities, and aggregates define a helpful [DebuggerDisplay] to improve debugging clarity?

 ---